 Is getting Advanced EMT certified worth it?

 It depends on your personal goals.
-If you want to be a highly skilled emergency medical professional, AEMT is definitely worth it and puts you on the path to becoming a paramedic.
+If you want to be a highly skilled emergency medical professional, earning the AEMT certification is well worth the effort, and it will put you on the path to becoming a paramedic.